 Is it safe to take Tylenol PM while breastfeeding?
-Tyelnol PM helps with minor aches and pains.
-Breastfeeding moms may feel the need to take medication to relieve the pain that comes with child birth, nursing, swollen breasts or headaches.
+Tylenol PM helps with minor aches and pains.
+Breastfeeding moms may feel the need to take medication to relieve the pain that comes with childbirth, nursing, swollen breasts or headaches.
 But is it safe?

-Acetaminophen is on the “American Family Physician” as a “recommended agent” for pain relief for breastfeeding mothers.
-Diphenhydramine which is the sleep aid in Tylenol PM are listed as an alternative medication choice, but are not listed as a safely recommended drug.
+Acetaminophen is on the “American Family Physician” list as a “recommended agent” for pain relief for breastfeeding mothers.
+Diphenhydramine which is the sleep aid is Tylenol PM is listed as an alternative medication choice.

-That being said, you can take Tylenol PM while breastfeeding.
-But please consult your doctor with any questions or concerns.
+That being said, Tylenol PM is considered acceptable while breastfeeding.
+Please always consult with your doctor with any medication.

 Other articles you may enjoy:

 - Top Signs of Low Milk Supply To Worry About